AdobeDocs/experience-manager-65.en/help/communities/implementing-scoring.md

 >[!NOTE]
 >
->Best Practice : uniquely name each scoring rule.
+>Best Practice: uniquely name each scoring rule.
 >
 >Scoring rule names should be globally unique; they should not end with the same name.
 >
->An example of what *not *to do :
+>An example of what *not* to do:
 >/etc/community/scoring/rules/site1/forums-scoring
 >/etc/community/scoring/rules/site2/forums-scoring

 ### Scoring Sub-Rules {#scoring-sub-rules}